-With the exception of the Chinese language parts of the two Chinese drafting electives, nearly all teachers on the PCLL programme are or have been practising lawyers.
+With the exception of those teaching the Chinese language parts of the two Chinese drafting electives, nearly all teachers on the PCLL Programme are or have been practising lawyers.
 Throughout all of the courses, the emphasis was on the teaching of skills, and on the students' "learning by doing".
-To that end on all courses the students were taught and then practised skills they would need in practice and were assessed on their skills.
+On all courses the students were first taught skills which they would need in legal practice.
+They then practised those skills themselves in class exercises.
+Finally, they were assessed on those skills.

-The PCLL is a rigorous course.
-There is continuous assessment throughout each term with the students facing two or three assessments in each course.
-Thus the students have to balance their time between courses and in doing so successfully learn the time management skills which will be so vital to them in practice.
+The PCLL Programme is rigorous.
+The students have to balance their time between different courses.
+In doing so they learn time management skills, which will be vital to them in practice.